 A Smarter Approach To DWI Defense

-While DWI may be common, it is treated very seriously, and anyone charged with DWI faces significant consequences if convicted.
-That’s why it’s important to work with a lawyer who has a strong command of the state’s DWI laws and related procedures.
+While DUI/DWI may be common, it is treated very seriously, and anyone charged with a Kansas City DUI/DWI faces significant consequences if convicted.
+That’s why it’s important to work with a criminal defense lawyer who has a strong command of the state’s DUI laws and related procedures.
 That’s what you’ll find at the Missouri DWI & Criminal Law Center.
-We use our knowledge and experience to help you fight your DWI charges or otherwise resolve them in the most favorable manner available.
+We use our knowledge and experience to help you fight your DUI charges or otherwise resolve them in the most favorable manner available.

 A Local Approach To Each Case